barn53/CoinThing/docs/index.md

 ## Version 1.5:
 ### New features
-- Can get the 7 top trending coins in the settings page
+- Get the 7 top trending coins in the settings page
 - Stabilizations

 For an update from version 1.4 or below to version 1.5 you need to upload the file **spiffs_v1.5.0.bin** and one of the **cointhing_v1.5.*.bin** files as described above.